gaehlerm/SoftwareEngineering/README.md

 ## Things to write

-- If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
-My publisher would like to have some explanations how to use Copilot, but I'm not an expert on this topic.
-- Domain driven design -> what is the idea behind entities, aggregates and value objects? (chapter Domain driven design)
-- How to work with existing code?
-If the code is not as nicely written as explained here.
-Reread WELC again.
-- Requirements Engineering -> Felix
-- And some more chapters towards the end of the book need to be improved.
+- Some more chapters towards the end of the book need to be improved.

 # 2. Table of content